MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What are the differences between Copilot Studio and Azure AI Studio?

+THe differences are the scope, customization, and integration they offer.

-**Copilot Studio** is designed for users who prefer a low-code or no-code approach.
+**Copilot Studio** comes with low-code features for users who prefer the approach.
 It applies AI to create chatbot and copilots with a range of features such as AI integration and easy deployment across various channels.

-[**Azure AI Studio**](/azure/ai-studio/what-is-ai-studio) is a coding-based platform that empowers seasoned developers to build and deploy intelligent, fully customizable bots.
-You can integrate these various AI tools and models, allowing developers to innovate with AI in a secure and responsible manner, however, Azure AI Studio is not the tool to *extend* Microsoft 365 Copilot.
+[**Azure AI Studio**](/azure/ai-studio/what-is-ai-studio) is a coding-based platform that empowers developers to build and deploy intelligent, fully customizable bots.
+You can integrate these various AI tools and models, allowing developers to innovate with AI in a secure and responsible manner, however, Azure AI Studio is not the tool for *extending* Microsoft 365 Copilot.

-#### Can I build Microsoft Copilot extensions with Azure AI Studio?
+#### Can I build Microsoft Copilot extensions with Azure AI services?

-If you want to build with a model of your choice using Azure AI Studio, instead of *extending* Microsoft Copilot with Microsoft 365 enterprise data, you should build **Custom engine copilot**.
+If you want to use Azure AI services, we recommend you to build **Custom engine copilot**, instead of *extending* Microsoft Copilot.

+You can build Custom engine copilot with Microsoft 365 enterprise data, using the web-based interface of [Azure OpenAI Studio](https://oai.azure.com/).
+You can create intelligent bots for Teams and Microsoft 365 from the **Deploy to Teams** feature with Teams Toolkit.

 To learn more about the difference between custom engine copilots and declarative copilots, read [Your extensibility options for Microsoft 365 Copilot](decision-guide.md).

-You can create intelligent bots for Teams and Microsoft 365 from the **Deploy to Teams** feature with Teams Toolkit.

 ---